kingkampala/kingkampala/README.md

 ### **Backend Developer | Software Programmer**
 * 🌍 Based in Awka, Anambra, Nigeria.
 * 📧 Email contact at ezeanyakampala@gmail.com
-* 🤝🏻 Open to collaboration and partnership on any project.
+* 🤝🏻 Open to collaboration and partnership on any backend project.
 ### Socials